Kananaskis Country: Recreation and tourism

 Recreation facilities in Kananaskis include several campgrounds, a golf course, a hotel, a holiday ranch, two alpine ski areas (Nakiska, which hosted alpine skiing and freestyle moguls skiing during the 1988 Winter Olympics and Fortress Mountain Resort and a competitive cross-country ski area, the Canmore Nordic Centre) that the public can use.
 The Canmore Nordic Centre was the venue for cross-country skiing events during the 1988 Winter Olympics.
-Most of the development is within Peter Lougheed Provincial Park and along the highway 40 corridor that parallels the Kananaskis River.
+Most of the development is within Peter Lougheed Provincial Park and along the highway 40 corridor that parallels the Kananaskis River and the Highwood River.
 Kananaskis has many kilometres of hiking, cross-country ski, and horse trails.
 Other activities popular in Kananaskis include mountain biking, scrambling, climbing, backpacking, hunting, and fishing.

-Parks
+Parks and other areas

-Several parks and campgrounds and one ecological reserve are located within Kananaskis.
-These include:
+Kananaskis Country contains five provincial parks, four wildland provincial parks, one ecological reserve, several provincial recreation areas, four public land use zones and two public land recreation trails.
+Each of these land use designations have a different purpose, different levels of protection, different permitted activities and different management priorities.
+These areas or designations include: